grafana/grafana/docs/sources/whatsnew/whats-new-next/index.md

 _Generally available in Grafana Cloud_

-Provides a way to export alerting resources such as rules, contact points, notification policies as a Terraform resources.
-A new mode "Modify export" for alert rules provides a convenient way of editing provisioned alert rules and export the modified version.
+This feature provides a way to export alerting resources such as rules, contact points, and notification policies as Terraform resources.
+A new "Modify export" mode for alert rules provides a convenient way of editing provisioned alert rules and exporting the modified version.

 ## Alerting insights